Democrat Doug Jones Wins In Stunning Alabama Senate Upset

 Moore, who largely avoided public events in the final weeks of the race and spent far less money on advertising than his opponent, bet big — and lost — on the state's traditional Republican leanings and the strength of his passionate evangelical Christian supporters.

-He sidestepped questions about sexual misconduct as he arrived at his polling place on horseback.
+He sidestepped questions about sexual misconduct as he arrived at his polling place on horseback earlier in the day.

+Alabama state law calls for a recount if the margin of victory is less than one-half of one percentage point.
+With all precincts reporting, Jones led by 1.5 points — three times that margin.

+If the secretary of state determines there were more write-in votes than the difference between Jones and Moore, the state's counties would be required to tally those votes.
+It's not clear how that would help Moore, who ended the night trailing Jones by more than 20,000 votes.

 Democrats were not supposed to have a chance in Alabama, one of the most Republican-leaning states in the nation.
 Trump defeated Democrat Hillary Clinton here by nearly 28 points just 13 months ago.
 Yet Moore had political baggage that repelled some moderate Republicans even before allegations of sexual misconduct surfaced.

-Virtually the entire Republican establishment, Trump included, supported Moore's primary opponent, Sen. Luther Strange in September.
+Virtually the entire Republican establishment supported Strange in September.
 Trump's former chief strategist, Steve Bannon, was one of the only early high-profile Moore backers.

-Moore was removed from his position as state Supreme Court chief justice the first time after he refused to remove a boulder-sized Ten Commandments monument at the state court building.
-The second time, he was permanently suspended for urging state probate judges to refuse marriage licenses to same-sex couples.
+Moore was once removed from his position as state Supreme Court chief justice after he refused to remove a boulder-sized Ten Commandments monument at the state court building.
+A second time, he was permanently suspended for urging state probate judges to refuse marriage licenses to same-sex couples.

-In his final pitch before polls opened across the state, Jones called the choice a "crossroads" and asked that "decency" prevail.

-"We've had this history in the past, going down the road that ... has not been productive," Jones said.
-"We've lagged behind in industry.
-We've lagged behind in education.
-We've lagged behind in health care.
-It's time we take the road that's going to get us on the path to progress."
+Said Democratic National Committee Chairman Tom Perez: "The people of Alabama sent a loud and clear message to Donald Trump and the Republican Party: You can't call yourself the party of family values as long as you're willing to accept vile men like Roy Moore as members."

 Copyright Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.